 This is in the "just for my sanity" department.
 I've been getting into woodworking as a hobby and "fun" thing to do.
-It's completely outside the realm of my normal work life, so needless to say, I'm having fun!
+Creating this workbench is outside the realm of my normal work life, so needless to say, I'm having fun!

 My first project, other than ripping down old drywall and outfitting my shop with french cleat walls all around, was to build a workbench.
 My "shop" is pretty small, so it had to be portable, flexible and really "smart".
 I watched this video from the One Minute Workbench channel and really loved it.